timescale/docs/promscale/installation/kubernetes.md

 `helm install`.
 </highlight>

-By default, the `timescaledb-single` helm chart deploys TimescaleDB in high availability mode.
+By default, the `timescaledb-single` Helm chart deploys TimescaleDB in high availability mode.
 This creates three database replicas, which consumes three times the amount of disk space.
 Each database instance mounts to its own persistent volume claim (PVC).